nateemma/strategies/TSPredict/README.md

 - TS_Simple_*.py<br>
 These add some additional indicators and estimate future gain using a variety of different algorithms (e.g. TS_Simple_SGD.py uses a Stochastic Gradient Descent algorithm)<br>
+This is actually a good platform for testing whether indicators make a difference or not.
+Indicators that vary wildly or have discontinuities will likely mess up the predictions.
-Note: if you want to try different regression/prediction algorithms, be aware that they really need to support incremental traing, i.e. the model is updated with new data rather than completely retrained.
+Note: if you want to try different regression/prediction algorithms, be aware that they really need to support incremental training, i.e. the model is updated with new data rather than completely retrained.

 - TS_Coeff_*.py<br>
 These add coefficients to the indicators that are based on various signal estimation algorithms, such as FFT, DWT etc. The estimation coefficients are added to the indicators and the prediction/regression algorithm is trained using those coefficients

 - TS_Wavelet_*.py<br>
-Instead of predicting gain using various signal estimation techniques or regression/prediction algorithms, these decompose the gain data into subcomponents using various transforms (DWT, SWt etc.), predict the futrure values of each subcomponent and then rebuilds the signal to create a a prediction of future gain.
+Instead of predicting gain using various signal estimation techniques or regression/prediction algorithms, these decompose the gain data into subcomponents using various transforms (DWT, SWt etc.), predict the future values of each subcomponent and then rebuilds the signal to create a a prediction of future gain.
 These are _very_ compute intensive, so I had to use a fast regression algorithm (PassiveAggressiveRegressor from sklearn).
 XGBoost is better, but does not run in real time when performing a dry run.<br>
 Note: these strategies do not save/reload models, so you do not need to train them before use

 Note: yes, I know there many other algorithms that could be used.
 If you don't see them here, it generally means they didn't perform well, so I didn't include them.

 ## Indicators

 If you want to add indicators, then you should crate a new strategy that inherits from the strategy that you want to modify, and override the function add_strategy_indicators().
-Then, follow the steps below to create a model for the new strategy (unless you are subclassing one of the TS_Wavelet strategis, which does not use stored models).
+Then, follow the steps below to create a model for the new strategy (unless you are subclassing one of the TS_Wavelet strategies, which does not use stored models).

 ## Models